 Heat treatments can be applied to many metal alloys to drastically improve key physical properties, including hardness, strength and machinability.
 These changes happen due to modifications to the microstructure and, sometimes, the chemical composition of the material.

-In this article, we review the heat treatments that are relevant to the most commonly used metal alloys in
+In this article, we review the heat treatments that are relevant to the most commonly used metal alloys in CNC machining to help you choose the right material for your applications.

 What is heat treatment in CNC machining?